Volunteer in Tanzania

 When volunteering on the Medical project in Tanzania, you can expect to work alongside local medical professionals, gaining a first-hand understanding of the healthcare system in Tanzania.
 Your placement will be either in medical clinics or hospitals according to your previous experience and training.
 Some hospitals and clinics include departments, such as Laboratory Testing, Pharmacy, Maternity and Family Planning, Radiology and Ultrasound.
 If you have an interest in any of these fields, you are welcome to make a note in your application.
 It is important that you have realistic expectations with regards to the activities that you will be involved in on the Medical project - you will generally shadow local doctors and provide basic patient care as procedures must comply with the Tanzania Healthcare System and most volunteers cannot communicate directly with patients due to language barriers.
 Your main role on this project is simple observation and it is unlikely that you will be involved in operations or independent tasks.

-Please note that all medical placements require a one-off placement fee of US$80, regardless of your placement duration.
-This fee goes directly to the medical center where you are placed and is payable in Tanzania directly to the local staff.
+Please note that all medical placements require a one-off placement fee of US$80 (approximately AU$100), regardless of your placement duration.
+This fee goes directly to the medical centre where you are placed and is payable in Tanzania directly to the local staff.

 This project is well suited to caring individuals who want to assist in providing basic education for young children and offering support wherever your help is most needed.

-Your tasks will predominantly focus on teaching the children basic English and Math, as well as assisting with the general running of the center and daily chores.
+Your tasks will predominantly focus on teaching the children basic English and Math, as well as assisting with the general running of the centre and daily chores.
 This can include cooking, cleaning, farm work, caring for children and babies, and assisting with feeding programs.
-The children do not usually live at these centers and are only there for a few hours each day.
+The children do not usually live at these centres and are only there for a few hours each day.

 As a volunteer on our HIV/AIDS Support project, you will have the opportunity to provide assistance to women living with HIV/AIDS, supporting them in becoming more self-sufficient.
 Many people who are known to be suffering from HIV/AIDS in Tanzania can find it difficult to gain employment and ultimately provide for their households.